openstack-k8s-operators/ci-framework/ci_framework/roles/repo_setup/README.md

 ### Use repo-setup role with custom DLRN server

 When we use repo-setup role with custom DLRN server.
-The server might needs custom TLS certificates.
+The server might need custom TLS certificates.
 Make sure we set `cifmw_repo_setup_env` variable while running repo-setup role.
 ```
 cifmw_repo_setup_env: